 At the time, these devices were extremely expensive, and used exclusively by experts... definitely not 11 year olds!
 While today they are not nearly as mysterious or rare, the ability for young children to look at, play with, and understand how these devices work is still difficult.
 Most people don’t want to dismantle their expensive lighting equipment just so someone can see inside.

-When the local science museum started plans to remodel and expand, I decided the time and place was right to build one of the fixtures into an exhibit for all to learn from.
+When the Lancaster Science Factory started plans to remodel and expand, I decided the time and place was right to build one of the fixtures into an exhibit for all to learn from.
 An exhibit I would have been in love with as a child.
 My employer at the time, Nimblist, generously donated time and funding to help make this happen.

-The exhibit was destined for the Lancaster Science Factory.
-Their proximity to Rock Lititz meant they already had a number of stage related exhibits.
-This provided the perfect environment for my moving head exhibit.
+The Science Factory's proximity to Rock Lititz meant they already had a number of stage related exhibits.
+This provided the perfect environment for the exhibit.
 The lighting fixture chosen was a small LED moving head (Chauvet Intimidator Spot 260).

 The idea was to split up the fixture’s controls so multiple kids could use the exhibit at the same time.
 This resulted in a circular design with several stations grouping like controls together.
 A big part of these lighting fixtures is their ability to move around.
 To demonstrate this, one station has a joystick, and four colored target circles were hung from the ceiling.
 Being colored, they also provide a chance to test out color mixing by say pointing a yellow light onto a blue target and seeing green reflected back.